 The study of the politics of identity is a cross-cutting research area that draws faculty from a number of other areas of the discipline.
 Faculty and students interested in identity examine it as both cause and effect, studying the ways in which race, ethnicity, class, gender, sexual orientation, religion, and other politically relevant factors shape political behavior and attitudes.

-Faculty: Amit Ahuja, Kathleen Bruhn, M. Kent Jennings, Cynthia Kaplan, Pei-te Lien, Heather Stoll.
+Faculty: Amit Ahuja, Kathleen Bruhn, Cynthia Kaplan, Narayani Lasala-Blanco, Pei-te Lien, Heather Stoll.
 Affiliated Faculty: Edwina Barvosa (Dept. of Chicana/o Studies).
 Collaborator: Cedric J. Robinson (Dept. of Black Studies).

 Environmental politics is a cross-cutting area of research that draws on a university-wide strength in the environment, including the Bren School of Environmental Science and Management, the Environmental Studies Program, and the Department of Geography.
 In addition, faculty studying environmental issues and graduate courses on those issues can be found in many departments, scattered across the social sciences, natural sciences, and humanities.

-Faculty: Eric R.A.N.
-Smith, John Woolley.
+Faculty: Matto Mildenberger, Eric R.A.N.
+Smith, and Leah Stokes.
 Affiliated Faculty: Sarah Anderson (Bren School of Env.
 Science and Management), Mark Buntaine (Bren School of Env.
 Sciencea nd Management), and Matthew Potoski (Bren School of Env.
 Science and Management).
 Collaborators: Peter Alagona (Env.
 Studies Program; Dept. of History), Dan Montello (Dept. of Geography), Simone Pulver (Env.
 Studies Program), Robert Wilkinson (Env.
 Studies Program & Bren School of Env.
 Science and Management).